 Furthermore, she has taught Art History as an adjunct professor at Wesleyan College in Macon, GA; Hunter College (CUNY); and the University of Nebraska-Omaha.
 She earned her Ph.D.
 (1998) and M.A.
-(1992) in Italian Renaissance Art History from Indiana University-Bloomington.
-Leo S. Olschki Press in Florence published her dissertation on Venetian self-portraiture as a volume in their Pocket Studies in the History of Art Series (2000).
-Dr. Brown has given conference presentations at the Ohio Museums Association, the Renaissance Society of America, the Medieval Congress at Kalamazoo (MI), and the Medieval and Renaissance Conference at New College in Sarasota (FL).
+(1992) in Italian Renaissance Art History from Indiana University-Bloomington, and she earned her B.A. in Art History with Honors from Florida State University (1989).
+Leo S. Olschki Press in Florence published her dissertation on Venetian self-portraiture as a volume in their Pocket Studies in the History of Art Series (2000): http://en.olschki.it/libro/9788822248930.
+Dr. Brown has given conference presentations at the Ohio Museums Association, the Renaissance Society of America, the Medieval Congress at Kalamazoo (MI), the Midwest Art History Society, and the Medieval and Renaissance Conference at New College in Sarasota (FL).

-Her current research interests include museums as agents of social change, and images of the Madonna della Misericordia, or Mary of Mercy, in medieval and Renaissance Italian art.
+Her current research interests include museums as agents of social change and images of the Madonna della Misericordia in medieval and Renaissance Italian art.
+Her new book, Mary of Mercy in Medieval and Renaissance Italian Art, is forthcoming from Ashgate Press in 2016.
 Dr. Brown lives in North Canton, OH with her daughter.